Schedule

 • Double space throughout

 • Note: This assignment prepares the way for your third paper, which will be a primary source analysis, and your final research paper.
 If you can find a set of sources that you want to write about, you are well along your way!
+(Oh, and if you decide you don’t like this topic or you want to shift gears, that is ok as well).

 • Due by midnight before class (Thursday night, Friday morning)